gorkemdolcek/stationery-automation/README.md

 > You can see a sample database or take a look at our very nice gui made in c# and get an idea.

-To get a local copy up and running, follow these steps.

-### Prerequisites

-In order to run this project you need:

 ### Install

 Install this project with: